An Emerging Opportunity

 Use these ads and our analysis as inspiration for your own Meta ads; there’s lots to think about here.

-Arhaus was founded in 1986 with a commitment to time-honored techniques while protecting Earth’s resources.
-Nearly all of their product photography, including the images in these ads, uses light and shadow to create dimension.
+Nearly all of Arhaus’ product photography, including the images in these ads, uses light and shadow to create dimension.
 The effect is that we can’t help but imagine what the rest of the room must look like – what must be causing those shadows – and it’s breathtaking.

 The ad copy further transports us; it’s hard not to feel a warm breeze and hear the chatter of friends and neighbors.